Pranjalmishra30/Pranjalmishra30/README.md

 I'm Pranjal Mishra, an undergrad student pursuing Computer Science at Manipal Institute of technology.
 I am a tech enthusiast & football fanatic.
 My interests lie in the field of computer vision and deep learning.

-- ⭐ I'm currently exploring RL and ROS
+- ⭐ I'm currently exploring CNN's and Tensorflow
-- 🤔 I’m looking for help with Frontend WebDev
+- 🤔 I’m looking for help with Frontend Dev
 - 💬 Ask me about Arduino,Computer vision

 ### Languages and Tools: